Kingdom of Wolaita

-Kingdom of Wolaita, also known as Wolaita Kingdom, was a kingdom dominated by Wolayta people in today's southern Ethiopia from 1251 until conquest of Ethiopian Empire in 1894.
+Kingdom of Wolaita, also known as Wolaita Kingdom, was a kingdom dominated by Wolayta people in today's southern Ethiopia from 1251 until conquest of Ethiopian Empire in 1896.

+Some academics have claimed that Wolaita was equivalent to the Kingdom of Damot, a medieval kingdom that flourished from the 13th to 16th centuries until the Oromo expansion, during which the Wolaita Malla dynasty was replaced by the Tigre Malla dynasty.

 History

-Wolaita tradition refounds the kingdom being well organized and ruled by strong kings since the 13th century.
+Wolaita tradition refunds the kingdom being well organized and ruled by strong kings since the 13th century.
 In this tradition, the kingdom ruled vast territories from modern Wolaita up to the central and northern areas of the country.
-Kindo Didaye, one of the twelve woredas of Wolaita Zone, is the area of origin of the people and the Wolaita kingdom.
+Kindo Didaye, one of the sixteen woredas of Wolaita Zone, is the area of origin of the people and the Wolaita kingdom.
 Its territories diminished to the present area because of different factors among which the Oromo expansion and challenges from rival people and states were the main ones.
+In the 17th century, king Gazenja secured many victories over the Oromo.
+By 1830, the Wolaita were reduced to a tributary state of the Kingdom of Kaffa.

 Currency

 In the early days of the trade, cotton thread known as shalwa was used as a currency before it was replaced by iron currency known as marchuwa.
-Shalwa and marchuwa as a currency were used not only in Wolaita, but also among the societies that settled along this trade rout as well.
+Shaluwa and marchuwa as a currency were used not only in Wolaita, but also among the societies that settled along this trade route as well.